 It’s not that scary – there is no ultimatum, just a choice – to either do something, or not.
 A, or B.

 It may be that you check in with your Goal Auditor in Feb and you didn’t quite hit an agreed action, you to promise to complete this by the next month and make up for it with starting another action.

 I will share my own personal fitness goals with a Friend of mine who trains really hard, Rosie Lee, so that I am accountable and I’m sure she will do likewise.

-I am also part of a Mentorship Network through Brendan Chaplin’s program, so I will have many goals for coaching, business, getting a DVD out in 2014, running workshops – so many things.
+I am also part of a Mentorship Network through Brendan Chaplin’s program, so I will have many goals for coaching, business, getting a DVD filmed, running workshops – so many things.
 By sharing these with the group, I am not only highly accountable to deliver on these, but I have support from many like-minded and experienced individuals that can help me along when I hit a bottleneck.
 Many of us will also have aligned goals, so we can effectively combine our efforts as a team to then help one another accelerate progress and deliver quality and to a scale never possible individually.

 Make things easy to measure and monitor